Today's Articles

 Violet Burnside

 *Violet "Vi" Burnside was born on this date in 1915.
-She was a white-American jazz saxophonist and bandleader.
+She was a Black jazz saxophonist and bandleader.

 Viola May Kendrick Burnside was from Lancaster, Pennsylvania.
 Burnside worked for much of her career in all-girl bands.
 She worked in Bill Baldwin's group in the mid-1930s, joined the Dixie Rhythm Girls in 1937, then joined the Harlem Play-Girls in 1938.
 She joined the International Sweethearts of Rhythm during World War II and played USO concerts.

-She continued with this ensemble until 1949, then formed her group, which toured Vi Burnside's All-Girl Band and Vi Burnside's All-Stars.
-Her side women included Flo Dreyer and Pauline Braddy; the group toured mostly in the mid-Atlantic region.
-She played with Anna Mae Winburn in Harlem in 1953 and worked with her groups into the 1960s, in addition to acting as an official in a local DC musicians' union.
+She continued with this ensemble until 1949, then formed her group, which toured with Vi Burnside's All-Girl Band and Vi Burnside's All-Stars.
+Her side women included Flo Dreyer and Pauline Braddy; the group mainly toured in the mid-Atlantic region.
+She played with Anna Mae Winburn in Harlem in 1953 and worked with her groups into the 1960s, acting as an official in a local DC musicians' union.

 To Become a Musician or Singer